RecipeMD Specification

 2. Short description as zero or more paragraphs

-3. Yield and Tags (arbitrary order):
+3. Yield and Tags (arbitrary order, both optional):

 • Tags as a single paragraph which is completely in italics.
 Tags are a comma separated list of strings.

 • Yields as a single paragraph which is completely in bold.
 Yields are a comma separated list of amounts.
-Note the rules about commas in amounts.

 4. a horizontal line

-5. the ingredients, consisting of
+5. the ingredients

 6. a horizontal line – this may be omitted if there are no instructions